UppaJung/personal-website-preview/content/posts/nametags/index.md

 Getting people's pronouns right is a struggle when attending large events, even when those running and attending the events care about gender inclusivity.
 When I watch others struggle with pronouns at these events, it's both a relief that I'm not alone and a disappointment that we are *all* so bad at this.

-Even in 2023, most events I attend don't even have pronouns on name tags.
-Even when they do, we can rarely read someone's third-person pronouns off their name tag when we need them—we use those third-person pronouns when speaking about them to others.
+Even in 2023, most events I attend don't even have pronouns on name tags.[^not-to-blame] Even when they do, we can rarely read someone's third-person pronouns off their name tag when we need them—we use those third-person pronouns when speaking about them to others.
 Even if the person we are speaking about is present, they would not be who we are looking at when we speak.

 Attendees normally cope by using gendered pronouns by default and trying to remember the *exceptions*.
 Unfortunately, the *exceptions* we are likely to use the wrong pronouns for are the historically-marginalized groups we are supposed to be trying to do a better job of including.